The5thAxiom/dnd/src/pages/witcher-2022/session-notes.md

 -   We discuss what Elro will tell the Nilfgardian's when they ask about the captain.
 -   We return to the tavern
 -   We get 50 gp each?

+## 20221015 | Session 8

+-   Okami sharts.
+-   Okami finds a strange guy, called Professor Nyct.
+-   He buys everyone some _expensive_ wine.
+-   Okami successfully gets a woman, and we hear 'noises'.
+-   Xeru fixes a mandolin to drown out the voices.
+-   We all pass out in the tavern.
+-